MinecraftForge/Documentation/docs/tileentities/tileentity.md

     TileEntity#shouldRefresh(World world, BlockPos pos, IBlockState oldState, IBlockState newSate)
 ```
 !!! important
     You should actually check the `BlockStates` and not just return `false` in order to prevent unwanted behavior and bugs.
-Specially as this method is also called when your `Block(State)` is replaced by another one, `Air` for example.
+Especially as this method is also called when your `Block(State)` is replaced by another one, `Air` for example.

 ## Ticking `TileEntities`
 If you need a ticking `TileEntity`, for example to keep track of the progress during a smelting process, you need to add the `net.minecraft.util.ITickable` interface to your `TileEntity`.